omatvejev/depot/notes/notes_a.md

 * Generate a Migration
 > rails generate migration CreateProductsTable [params]

-* Apply migration.
-Rake will look at all the migrations that it haven't been applied yet.
+* Rake will automatically apply all the migrations that haven't been applied to the database yet.
 > rake db:migrate

 * To rollback the database